 As the following diagram shows, when you create an organization for experimenting, you first create a dedicated Cloud Identity account.
-You then use the existing users from your main Cloud Identity or G Suite account to grant users access to the experimental organization.
+You then use the existing users from your main Cloud Identity or Google Workspace account to grant users access to the experimental organization.

 To manage the additional Cloud Identity account, you need at least one super admin user account in the Cloud Identity account.
 For information about how to secure these super-admin user accounts, see Super administrator account best practices.

 Use domain-restricted sharing to enforce trust relationships

 IAM policies let you add any valid Google identity as a member.
 This means that when you edit the IAM policy of a resource, project, folder, or organization, you can add members from different sources, including the following:

 - Users from the Cloud Identity or Google Workspace account that the organization is associated with, as well as service accounts from the same organization

 - Users from other Cloud Identity or Google Workspace accounts

 - Service accounts from other organizations